 Do not burn wood treated with varnish, paint, creosote, glue etc. such as garden fences, laminates, skirting boards, pallets, furniture; don’t burn oil/synthetic rubber or plastics and avoid burning firelighters.
 Burning treated wood and household waste will create harmful fumes and toxic pollutants, such as arsenic.

-If you burn house coal, use DEFRA authorised smokeless solid fuels instead, which will produce less air pollution and burn more efficiently, reducing your heating costs.
-If you live in a Smoke Control Area you can only burn authorised smokeless fuels on DEFRA exempted appliances, or face a fine of up to £1,000.
+If you live in a Smoke Control Area you can only burn DEFRA authorised smokeless fuels instead on DEFRA exempted appliances, or face a fine of up to £1,000.

 Buy wood from a trusted local, sustainable and managed source, to reduce the environmental impact.
 If you want to burn the wood straightaway without seasoning, look for the ‘Ready to Burn’ logo, which indicates good quality dry wood.
 Find Woodsure Ready to Burn suppliers.
 Wood should not be too large, as using large logs can produce a lower burning temperature, waste fuel and more air pollution.
 Logs that are 13cm or 5 inches wide are the ideal size.

 Wet, green, freshly cut wood must be seasoned before burning.
 Depending on size and moisture content wood should be seasoned for a minimum of 6-12 months, and ideally 2 years.
 Burning unseasoned wood increases air pollution and can damage your wood burner and chimney.